Our Story & Supporters

 Eastie Farm’s 294 Sumner Street Site Spring 2016.

-There have been a lot of developments over the years.
-A quick look:
+There have been a lot of developments over the years!
+Take a look at what we’ve been up to below:

 Mayor Janey’s visit for opening the space, State Rep Madaro giving Josue a citation for his work during Eastie Farm’s COVID food security work

-View of community space from annual growing area
+View of our community stage from the annual growing area

-Joel and Livia speaking with visitors learning about Eastie Farm
+Eastie Farm staff members Joel and Livia speaking with visitors